- Telephone 0131 629 3327

 - Provides: Vegetarian options (at least ¼ main courses), Children's portions, Children's high chairs, Wheelchair access, Outdoor tables, Free wi-fi

 - Music on stereo: Miles Davis and Ella Fitzgerald.
-Friday night funk and soul DJ.
+On a Friday night the DJ plays funk and soul.

 - Live entertainment: DJ on a Friday night